The Michel Gelrubin Architecture Prize is designed to bring out new talents by giving students opportunities for international recognition.

 Founded in 2013 by Leslie and Samuel Gelrubin in memory of their beloved father, the award is not only funded by their family but also by American and French friends of the Tel Aviv University, and by professional sponsors.

 The recipient of the Prize receives a certificate, $ 5 000 and an international recognition for his future career and projects.
-The 2nd and 3dr Prize will get a special certificate.
+The 2nd price receive $ 2 500, and 3dr Prize $ 1 500, plus a special certificate.

 Any student (or group of students) part of an architecture school can enroll, regardless of their age, nationality, or religion.
 Each project, as long as it meets the rules, will be carefully watched and judged.